Rectangular maximum-volume submatrices and their applications: Main result

-Skeleton type approximations of a given matrix $A$ are based on specially selected rows $R$, columns $C$ and core matrix $G$:
+Skeleton type approximations of a given matrix $A$ are based on specially selected rows $R$, columns $C$ and a core matrix $G$:

-For a CGR-approximation, core matrix can be chosen in any convenient way, while pseudo-skeleton approximation core matrix is a pseudo-inverse of submatrix on intersection of rows $R$ and columns $C$.
-Error estimations in case of equal number of specially selected rows and columns can be found in \cite{gtz-psa-1997}.
-To estimate error in case of rectangular pseudo-skeleton approximation in the same manner, as described in \cite{gtz-psa-1997}, we need additional definition: \begin{definition} Let $n \ge k \ge r$.
-Let $\mathcal{P}(n,r)$ be a space of all $n \times r$ orthogonal matrices.
-Let denote $\mathcal{M}_k(U)$ as all $k \times r$ submatrices of $U$.
-Then, define $t(r, n, k)$ as follows:
+For a CGR-approximation (also known as CUR-approximation), a core matrix $G$ can be chosen in any convenient way, while for a pseudo-skeleton approximation, a core matrix is a pseudo-inverse of a submatrix on an intersection of the rows $R$ and the columns $C$.
+Error estimations in the case of equal number of specially selected rows and columns can be found in \cite{gtz-psa-1997} and \cite{gt-maxvol-2001}.
+To estimate the error in the case of rectangular pseudo-skeleton or CGR approximation in the spectral norm, we need to remind a definition from \cite{gtz-psa-1997} and add an additional one: